iknowjason/PurpleCloud/README.md

-# 5/13/22:  Added Service Principal Abuse Attack Primitives
+# 5/13/22:  Added Service Principal abuse attack primitives optional support
 Added support to dynamically add some Service Princial abuse attack primitives.
 This includes dynamically adding an Application Administrator to a random Azure AD user (```-aa```), a Privileged role admin to a random application SP (```-pra```), as well as a Global admin role target to a random application SP (```-ga```).

 # 2/14/22:  Valentine's Day Updates:  Python terraform generator